Minnesota Planting Calendar (Zones 3–5)

 When should I start planting vegetables in Minnesota?

-In Minnesota, cold-hardy crops like peas, spinach, and lettuce can be planted as early as April.
-Warm-season crops like tomatoes and peppers should be planted after the last frost, typically mid-May to early June.
+In Minnesota, cold-hardy crops like peas, spinach, lettuce, carrots, radishes, and onions can often be planted as early as April, depending on soil conditions and your location.
+Warm-season crops like tomatoes, peppers, cucumbers, squash, and beans should be planted after the danger of frost has passed, typically from mid-May to early June.

 What vegetables grow best in Minnesota?

-Minnesota grows a wide range of crops including tomatoes, sweet corn, beans, carrots, potatoes, squash, and leafy greens.
-Cool-weather crops perform especially well in spring and fall.
+Minnesota grows a wide range of vegetables including tomatoes, sweet corn, beans, carrots, potatoes, squash, pumpkins, cucumbers, onions, peas, lettuce, spinach, and leafy greens.
+Cool-weather crops perform especially well in spring and fall, while warm-season crops thrive during Minnesota’s summer growing season.

 What planting zone is Minnesota?

-Minnesota ranges from USDA Zone 3a in the north to Zone 5b in the south and Twin Cities area.
-Most gardeners fall within Zones 3–4.
+Minnesota ranges from USDA Zone 3a in the north to Zone 5b in parts of the south and Twin Cities area.
+Most gardeners fall within Zones 3–4, so planting dates can vary depending on your local frost dates, soil temperature, and microclimate.

 When is produce in season in Minnesota?

 Fresh produce is available from spring through fall.
-Early crops like asparagus and greens appear in April–May, while peak harvest for tomatoes, corn, and peppers happens in July through September.
+Early crops like asparagus, rhubarb, radishes, greens, and herbs often appear in April and May.
+Peak harvest for tomatoes, sweet corn, cucumbers, peppers, beans, melons, and squash usually happens from July through September.

 |